Anna Kavan: Music and sound art

-Thalia Zedek is an American singer and guitarist, active since the early 1980s and member of several notable alternative rock groups, including Live Skull and Uzi.
-'Sleep Has His House was the inspiration for the album Sleep Asylum of Uzi' released in 1986.
+Sleep Has His House inspired Thalia Zedek’s 1986 album Sleep Asylum.

 David Tibet, the primary creative force behind the experimental music/neofolk music group Current 93, named the group's album Sleep Has His House after Anna Kavan's book of the same title.

 San Francisco post-rock band Carta titled a song Kavan on their album "The Glass Bottom Boat" after Anna Kavan.
 The song was subsequently released as a remix by The Declining Winter on their album Haunt the Upper Hallways.

 Floriane Pochon, French artist, created a sound artwork untitled Ice Lady based on the novel Ice.
 It was presented during Les Nuits de la Phaune, a live broadcast event initiated by the Marseille-based Radio Grenouille in 2008.

 Squid's 2021 album Bright Green Field gets its title from an Anna Kavan short story of the same name.
 The ninth song on the record, "Peel St.," is based on Kavan's novel Ice.
 The name "Peel St." comes from the street Kavan lived on.